jlog3/lithos_explore/README.md

 - If CORS issues: Already handled via flask-cors.
 - To stop: Ctrl+C in the terminal running start.sh.
 - Future ideas: Add more APIs (e.g., USGS for US-specific), interactive layer slicing, export reports.
+- For adding textures to new (or old) minerals follow directions in docs/BLENDER_TEXTURE_GUIDE.md Place all PNGs in frontend/public/textures/  and update constants (textures in frontend/src/components/Explorer3D.js) and MINERAL_COLORS in app.py (frontend: color acts as a tint or multiplier on the texture enhancing realism—textures provide detail/pattern, colors provide hue/variation.; backend: In generate_slice, it fills a NumPy array with RGB colors for 2D slices (e.g., small_grid[y, x] = MINERAL_COLORS[mineral]).
+	This is for potential 2D visualizations (e.g., exporting images or slices via /api/slice2d, which returns mineral strings but could be extended to colors).)